 Small is beautiful–and efficient.
-These freestanding pods, domes, and workstations are so artfully designed and ecologically sound that one might wonder: Is this the future of work?
+These freestanding coolest cubicles, “pods, domes, and workstations,” are so artfully designed and ecologically sound that one might wonder: Is this the future of work?

-Turns out, the future of the cubicle isn’t very square at all.
-Some of the coolest small-office spaces in the world–for the workplace or the home–have indoor plexiglass spheres that dampen phone-call noise or outdoor polygons with triangular windows.
+It turns out that the future of the cubicle isn’t very square at all.
+Some of the coolest cubicles or small office spaces in the world—for the workplace or the home—have indoor plexiglass spheres that dampen phone call noise or outdoor polygons with triangular windows.

-Here’s a look at all nine of Inc.’s favorites.
+Here’s a look at all nine of Architecture & Design’s favorites.

 Archipod